 YouTube: Apart from uploading television commercials on YouTube, Pantene uses this channel to broadcast expert tips, behind the scenes and video interviews of celebrity stylists.

 Posters and Hoardings: Pantene also post posters at the retailers and supermarkets to create visibility.
 High emphasis is given on shelf spaces to create visibility and thus increase impulsive buying.
-This concludes the Pantene marketing mix.
+This concludes the Pantene marketing strategy & marketing mix.

 Pantene is a brand of hair care products owned by P&G. It was launched in Europe as a premium hair care product in 1945.